-Other income includes bad debts recovered, rental income and legal fees recovered.
+Other income includes rental income, legal fees recovered and People First Project fees recovered.

 The Council is allowed to recover legal costs incurred when pursuing cases against Practitioners when the NSW Civil and Administrative Tribunal rules in favour of the Council.
-In FY2021-22, the Tribunal awarded the Council \$111,763 (2021: \$45,656) in recoverable legal fees.
+In FY2022-23, the Tribunal awarded the Council \$88,402 (2022: \$111,763) in recoverable legal fees.

-Derecognition of refunds to practicioners
+Derecognition of refunds to practitioners